der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroup.md

 String|Name of the ad group.

 ## <a name="isenabled"></a>isEnabled
-Returns a boolean value that determines if the ad group is enabled.
+Returns a boolean value that determines if this ad group is enabled.
 ### Returns:
 |Type|Description|
 |-|-
-boolean|Boolean value that determines if the ad group is enabled.
+boolean|Boolean value that determines if this ad group is enabled.

 ## <a name="ispaused"></a>isPaused
-Returns a boolean value that determines if the ad group is paused.
+Returns a boolean value that determines if this ad group is paused.
 ### Returns:
 |Type|Description|
 |-|-
-boolean|Boolean value that determines if the ad group is paused.
+boolean|Boolean value that determines if this ad group is paused.

 ## <a name="pause"></a>pause
 Pauses this ad group.